-It's critical to confirm user identities at login, in addition to monitoring their behavior once they have access.
+Regardless of how you go about it, though, it’s critical to confirm user identities at login in addition to monitoring their behavior once they have access.
 Without this layer of protection, it’s easier for dishonest users to enter a system and wreak havoc.

-To be able to keep up in an industry as dynamic as automotive, your systems for threat detection, authentication, and identity management must be flexible enough to support your shifting business goals.
-Your technology should enable your success, not hinder your progress.
+The auto industry is extremely dynamic.
+And to keep up with the changes that occur on the cybersecurity front, your systems for threat detection, authentication, and identity management must be flexible enough to support your shifting business goals.